syncfusion-content/javascript-docs/js/TreeGrid/Getting-Started.md

 {% endhighlight %}

-The output of the DateTimePicker editor in ejTreeGrid control is as follows.
+The output of the DateTimePicker editor in TreeGrid control is as follows.

 {% include image.html url="/js/TreeGrid/Getting-Started_images/Getting-Started_img5.png"%}